COP3530/edugator-content/n-ary-trees/tries/lesson.md

 ### Drawbacks of Tries

 Tries are not without their drawbacks.
-One drawback is that tries are not as space efficient as hash tables or BSTs because they store each character of the string in a node, whereas hash tables and BSTs only store the string once.
-The overhead of a node's memory may decreases as the number of strings increases because the trie takes advantage of redundancies.
+One drawback is that tries may not be as space efficient as hash tables or BSTs for small datasets because they store each character of the string in a node, causing additional memory overhead.
+The overhead may decrease as the number of strings increases because the trie takes advantage of redundancies.

-Another drawback is that tries may incur some lookup overhead because the data is not contiguous like an array and may be scattered across memory.
-If a node has not been accessed recently, it may cause a cache miss and must be fetched from main memory -- slowing down the lookup time.
+Another drawback is that tries may incur lookup overhead because the data is not contiguous like an array and may be scattered across memory.
+If a node has not been accessed recently, it may cause a cache miss and must be fetched from main memory — slowing down the lookup time, causing the insert and search to slow down in execution time.

 In summary, the main drawbacks of tries are:

 1. Not as space efficient as hash tables or BSTs for small data sets
 2. May incur lookup overhead due to scattered data

 ## Structure

-A basic trie node node contains a container (often a hash map or an array) mapping a character to a child node and a boolean indicating whether a node markse the end of a word.
+A basic trie node node contains a container (often a hash map or an array) mapping a character to a child node and a boolean indicating whether a key is a word.
 For simplicity, we will only consider lowercase alphabetic characters for this lesson, but note that the trie can be extended to any character set.

 ```cpp
 struct TrieNode {